stefan-hoeck/idris2-chem/src/Doc/Tut2.md

 That's straight forward to understand: Like the equally named function in Haskell, `either` takes two functions to extract a value from an `Either a b`.
-Since Idris has strict semantics, and we at most need one of the two functions, they are wrapped in a `Lazy` here.
+Since Idris has strict semantics as a default and we at most need one of the two functions, they are wrapped in a `Lazy` here, meaning they will only be evaluated when needed.
 We will not need lazy evaluation too often, so we won't go into more details here.